To join a team

 Contact: Kerri Martin

-Team Affiliations(s): Chester, Hackettstown, Long Valley, Mendham, Mine Hill, Mt.
-Olive, Roxbury, Succasunna, Washington Twp / Long Valley
+Team Affiliations(s): Chester, Hackettstown, Long Valley, Mendham, Mt.
+Olive, Succasunna, Washington Twp / Long Valley

 Contact: Eric Vollmuth

-Individuals can compete in the New Jersey League, but what’s even more fun is having a team to train and race with.
-Whether you are a student or coach, the League wants to do everything we can to help you form a team at your local high school.
-If you’d like to see a team form at your school, please send us an e-mail so we can help you out.
+Individuals can compete in the New Jersey League as independent riders, but what’s even more fun is having a team to train and race with!
+Whether you are a student or coach, the League wants to do everything we can to help you form a team at your local school or in your town.
+If you’d like to see a team form in your area, please send us an e-mail so we can help you out.
 The league can help in many ways, including help:

 - Coaches form teams